davidrobin/nginx-brotli-modules/README.md

   - ``ngx_http_brotli_filter_module.so``
   - ``ngx_http_brotli_static_module.so``

-## How to get Brotli working with my Nginx server
+## How to get Brotli working with your Nginx server
 - Move the two files above to ``/usr/lib/nginx/modules``
 - Prepend those two lines at the top of ``/etc/nginx/nginx.conf``:
 ```